Gigabyte2408/barcode-generator/README.md

 The bulk of the work was targetted around translating the inputted numbers into a framework that outputs the correct image of a barecode afterwards.

 Imported one file called graphics with the relevant precursor functions.

+#Potential Future Improvements

+The code ised is rudimentary and can be improved through various means.
+One way would be to reduce the overall amount of code using functions or nested loops.